 2. Fabric Tapestries

 Big, open white walls are really, really boring.
 There’s nothing that says “I don’t really live here” like those sad, undecorated walls.
-One of the easiest ways to fill the space with some welcome color is to hang a fabric tapestry.
+You could bring your dorm or bedroom to life with a variety of wallpaper choices, but one of the easiest ways to fill the space with some welcome color is to hang a fabric tapestry.
 With three hooks—one on each of the top corners and one in the top middle—a tapestry can become a centerpiece of wall décor.
 These tapestries come in a variety of sizes, colors and designs, so it’s generally pretty easy to find one that you’ll enjoy looking at for the whole year.

 Once the tapestry is hanging on the wall, it’s a great place to display pictures.
 If you don’t mind poking some holes in the photos (you can always print new copies later if you need to), you can use safety pins to attach them to the tapestry.
 This way, you can be sure they won’t fall off your wall at any point, but you don’t have to poke holes directly in the wall—you can poke them into your tapestry instead!
 This also allows you to add, remove and rearrange your photos easily at any point during the year, and at the end of the year you can even leave the photos attached to the tapestry so that you can simply rehang the entire fabric if you change rooms in future years.